Last updated on May 8, 2023

 Each fancy diamond cut has a certain length to width ratio that is considered most appealing for that shape.
-While personal preference prevails, the optimal ratio for oval cut diamonds is between 1.30 – 1.50.
+While personal preference prevails, the optimal ratio for oval cut diamonds is between 1.35 and 1.50.
 The higher the ratio, the thinner an oval diamond looks.

 Cut and Facets

 Both the round and oval cut diamonds belong to the brilliant cut group.
-This means their facets are arranged in a way to maximize a stone’s brilliance and sparkle.
+This means their facets are arranged in a way to maximize a stone’s brilliance.

 Colour and Clarity

-Brilliant cuts tend to hide imperfections in a diamond, due to their facet arrangement and light performance.
+Brilliant cuts tend to hide imperfections in a diamond due to their facet arrangement and light performance.
 Since both round and oval cut diamonds belong to the brilliant cut group, there is no significant difference between them in terms of clarity.
 However, oval diamonds show more colour because of their shallower cut, so you might want to opt for a higher colour grade.
 This is especially true for larger stones weighing 0.50 ct and more.

 Round cut diamonds never have a bowtie, while elongated shapes like oval, pear and marquise typically do.